 You can park in any of the streets that are not required for traffic management.
 Traffic management areas are clearly signposted.
 If you park in them your vehicle may be towed.

 Resident parking is on a first-come, first-served basis.

 Enforcement and illegal parking

-Parking restrictions are enforced up to 5 hours before the event and up to 4 hours afterwards.
+Parking restrictions are enforced up to 3 hours before the event and 1 hour afterwards.
 Parking officers keep the roads clear and ensure everyone complies with the rules.